 Start your medical career

-If getting a medical degree to help your community is your ambition, you – and CSU – can make it happen.
+If getting a medical degree to help your community is your ambition, you – and Charles Sturt University – can make it happen.
 Just like the many students who have gone on to medical or graduate school after studying the Bachelor of Clinical Science.
 Just like Bec.

 “School suits some people, but not everyone, and not getting the marks doesn’t mean giving up on your career goals.
 Medicine and dentistry are still viable options, and the Bachelor of Clinical Science can help you through to those opportunities, give you support, improve your marks, so you can reach that dream.”

 So, if things don’t go to plan, it’s not the end of the world.
 It could be the start of an amazing career journey.
-Contact us to find out more about how to get into medicine.
+Contact us to find out more about how to get your medical career started.